CrowdHailer/useful-music/README.md

 ### Scorched Comments

+##### Static files
+In production static_dir is set to false.
+This is why stylesheets have trouble loading

 ##### Render defaults
 When inherited the default has references the parent hash rather than having its own copy.
 This code will cause bugs in other controllers